God wants to bless the lives of children who love and obey Him.

 When the Butler saw how worried Pharaoh was about his dreams, he suddenly

-butler remembered that he had promised to speak to Pharaoh about Joseph, and
+remembered that he had promised to speak to Pharaoh about Joseph, and

 now he felt very bad that he had forgotten to do so!
-Must we always do
+Must we always

-we must always tell the truth and do what we have promised!
+Yes, we must always tell the truth and do what we have promised!

-Now, here was a good chance to tell Pharaoh about Joseph and so he did.
+But here was a good chance to tell Pharaoh about Joseph and so he did.

-Pharaoh sent straight away for Joseph and told his dreams to him.
+Pharaoh straight away sent for Joseph and told his dreams to him.
 They

 were very strange dreams!
 In his first dream Pharaoh saw seven fat cows